nikiskudrzik/cpp-final-project/README.md

 Course:  SDEV 140

 Overview:
 The program processes input data provided from the given file (InputData.csv).
-This document contains a table listing the x- and y-coordinates and a corresponding symbol for each.
+This document contains a table listing the x- and y-coordinates and a corresponding character symbol for each.
 The program uses this data to create and display block annotated letters.

 How It Works:
 1. The program reads each row of data from the InputData.docx file.